heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/01-course-material/README.md

 > empty or if you do not have all the information to fill them (such as the
 > transport protocols).
 >
-> You will go back to this protocol in a future chapter to complete it.
+> You will go back to this protocol in a future course to complete it.

 ### Define the application protocol for the _"Temperature monitoring"_ application